exceptionless/Exceptionless/README.md

 - Implement search features using ElasticSearch.
 - JavaScript client for reporting client side errors.
 - Refactor the API and UI to be completely separate layers and rewrite the UI as a SPA app using AngularJS.
+  - **We are looking for an AngularJS consultant to work on rewriting our UI layer.**
 - Add a server side plugin system  that allows new functionality to be easily added like HipChat notifications.